(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 Help provide positive feedback to improve the processes of the team or company.

-Improving the way you measure should help you understand the internal interactions between processes and people involved in the manufacture and operation of a product.
+Improving the way you measure should help you understand the internal interactions between processes and people involved in the creation and development of a product.
 This makes it possible to make better decisions and get closer to the real goal.

 Rule 10.
 Reach a sustainable balance.